Crash Not Accident

 Accident: An unexpected happening causing loss or injury which is not due to any fault or misconduct on the part of the person injured but for which legal relief may be sought.

-The Drop The “A” Word campaign is made up of a diverse group of highway safety advocates and organizations, victims groups, media, law enforcement, and others united in an effort to discontinue the improper and dangerous use of the word “accident” when referring to roadway incidents.
+The campaign is supported by a diverse coalition of highway safety advocates, victim support groups, media, law enforcement, and others, all committed to eliminating the misleading and dangerous use of the term “accident” when discussing roadway incidents.

 Words Matter